jpinna99/book_finder/README.md

 # Book Finder
 ## Simple program to display book information based on search terms

-The program will take the search term and iterate through the object containing books as properties.
-If it finds a match or matches, it will display them under the search bar.
+The program will take the search term and iterate through the array of objects representing the books.
+If it finds any match(es), it will display them under the search bar.